Elham-Esmaeilnia/predict-BTC-LSTM/README.md

 # predict-BTC-LSTM
-this is a project about predicting bitcoin price by LSTM
+This is a project that predicting bitcoin price by LSTM.